Photo credit: Guy Stevens, Unsplash

 provided that such indemnification will be enforceable even if the relevant Director has been or is entitled to be reimbursed or indemnified by his appointer.

-What is directors & officers insurance and do you need it?
+What is directors & officers insurance?

 Directors insurance covers management level employees, and protects against claims made from the outcomes of their decisions or practices.